simsong/filetime_tools/README.md

 * Change the EXIF in JPEGs to be consistent with the timestamp in the file's name.
 * Change the name of a JPEG to be consistent with its EXIF timestamp

-# Configuration
+# MySQL Configuration
 By default, `fchange.py` will look to the `default.ini` file for MySQL authentication credentials.
+Please see the file `default.ini.DIST` for how to fill out this file with your MySQL credentials.

 You can specify a different configuration file with the `--config [path to configuration file]` flag.